petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Perhaps this project as a whole can be treated as a starting point for the user, and they can morph it to their own ends?

+Do you have some results for which you'd like to check the reproducibility?
+I might be willing to give it a shot as well.
+Shoot me an email!